 Campaigning during a general election

-FAQs answering some of the most common questions organisations might have.
+FAQs answering some of the most common questions organisations might have on electoral law.

-Bond briefing paper designed to help organisations understand the basics of the act, whether you need to register or not and to suggest some good internal practice.
-Updated September 2019.
+Bond briefing paper designed to help organisations understand the basics of the electoral law, whether you need to register with the Electoral Commission or not and to suggest some good internal practice.
+Updated December 2023.

 For more information, or to raise any questions or concerns you may have, please email [email protected].